-- 2. Trim the covering from the slot in the landing gear mount. - 3.
-Install landing gear wires in fuselage bottom and secure using screws and nylon straps.
+- Trim the covering from the slot in the landing gear mount. - 3.
+Install landing gear in fuselage bottom and secure it using screws.

 4. Fit the nose leg steering arm onto the "Z" bend on the steering pushrod.
 Now slide the steering arm into the middle of the pre-fitted nylon nose gear bearing.
 Hold the nose gear steering arm in place then slide the nose wire into the nylon mount, passing through the steering arm.